Reading Urban Landscapes

 Queens Urbanism: Research project in progress

 "What's In a Roofline?
 Architectural Memory in the Heart of New York."
-Photographic essay forthcoming in Urban Omnibus: The Journal of the Architectural League of New York.
+Photographic essay.
+Urban Omnibus: The Journal of the Architectural League of New York.
 Dec 2017.

 "Angels of Memory in the City."
 Presidential Address for the Society for American City and Regional Planning History, delivered at the Sixteenth Biennial Planning History Conference, Los Angeles, Nov 2015.

 "Boundary Worlds: Traveling the Brooklyn-Queens Border."
 Photographic and documentary essay in Urban Omnibus: The Journal of the Architectural League of New York, 15 January 2015.